meng-ma-biomedical-AI/awesome-text-summarization/README.md

 1. Sumit Chopra, Alexander M. Rush and Michael Auli.
 [Abstractive Sentence Summarization with Attentive Recurrent Neural Networks](http://harvardnlp.github.io/papers/naacl16_summary.pdf).
 NAACL, 2016.
 1. Jianpeng Cheng, Mirella Lapata.
 [Neural Summarization by Extracting Sentences and Words](https://arxiv.org/abs/1603.07252).
 ACL, 2016.
    * This paper uses attention as a mechanism for identifying the best sentences to extract, and then go beyond that to generate an abstractive summary.
 1. Romain Paulus, Caiming Xiong, Richard Socher.
-[A Deep Reinforced Model for Abstractive Summarization](https://metamind.io/static/pdf/deep-reinforced-model-arxiv-v1.pdf).
-2017.
+[A Deep Reinforced Model for Abstractive Summarization](https://arxiv.org/abs/1705.04304). arxiv, 2017.
+The related blog is [Your tldr by an ai: a deep reinforced model for abstractive summarization](https://einstein.ai/research/your-tldr-by-an-ai-a-deep-reinforced-model-for-abstractive-summarization).
 1. Shibhansh Dohare, Harish Karnick.
 [Text Summarization using Abstract Meaning Representation](https://arxiv.org/abs/1706.01678).
 2017.

 ### Text Summarization